Tidjini/prochool/README.md

 ## CORS HEADERS

+## STUDENTS:
+Create a student with generated barre code, and check his exsitance with name and phone

 ### Problems

 Browser can hide you from resources from a different domain, (you can use just your domain or sub)